BlitzPythoner/AMBCT/README.md

 - **VSS Snapshot Support:** Uses Windows Volume Shadow Copy on NTFS drives to ensure safe captures of active systems.
 - **Robust Error Handling:** Detects missing dependencies, permission issues, and low-space conditions.
 - **Automatic Cleanup:** Removes temporary files and restores system state on exit.
 - **Detailed Overview:** Shows all user selections and settings for confirmation before starting the backup.
+- - **Backup Logging:** Automatically creates a detailed `*_log.txt` file with timestamps for each backup process.

 ---